- US Online Poker

 - US Online Sports Betting

 The states where you can play online casino games for real money are fairly limited now.
-There are also sweepstakes casinos that operate in a variety of states around the country that are different from the legal online casinos that you will find in Pennsylvania, New Jersey, Delaware and eventually Michigan.
+There are also legal sweepstakes casinos that operate in a variety of states around the country that are different from the legal online casinos that you will find in Connecticut, Delaware, Michigan, New Jersey, Pennsylvania and West Virginia.

 Here’s a look at some of the best online casinos in the US:

-The list of states with legal online casinos is relatively small currently, but it involves some pretty large states:
+The list of states with legal online casinos is relatively small currently, but it involves some pretty significant ones: